Skip to main content

 How to fix it: Use IRCC's official checklist for your country of residence.
 Use the ClearToEnter Document Checklist tool.
 Have all foreign-language documents officially translated by a certified translator.

-- ✓ Bank statements (your own or a financial sponsor's) — ideally 3–6 months of history
+• Bank statements (your own or a financial sponsor's), ideally with several months of stable history

-A sudden large deposit immediately before applying raises red flags.
-Officers look for funds that have been in the account over time.
-If a family member is sponsoring you, include their financial documents plus a signed support letter.
+A large deposit that appears immediately before you apply is a red flag; officers prefer funds that have been in the account over time.
+If a family member is sponsoring you, include their financial documents plus a signed support letter, and confirm the current living-expenses amount on canada.ca before you apply.
+This is general information and not financial or legal advice.

 How to Write a Strong Study Plan / SOP